Docs

 Full-text search queries have one required field, text, for supplying search terms.
 Several special full-text operators are available to be used in this text search field.

-|OrQueries with multiple search terms separated by the or operator will return all entities with a match from any of the provided terms
+Or|Return all entities with a match from any of the provided terms

 1{2 blogSearch(text: "anarchism | crumpets") {3 id4 title5 body6 author7 }8}